This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 That is why many pet owners revert to organic products that have beneficial effects for grooming or for parasite defense.

 Neem oil is effective against the parasite infestations.
 It is a naturally occurring pesticide produced by the Neem Tree.
 It interferes with insect hormone systems and their metabolism disturbing feeding growth and reproduction, which in effect kills the insect.
-Neem oil is traditionally being used for its anti-inflammatory and healing effect on skin and hair.
+Neem oil is traditionally being used for its anti-inflammatory and healing effects on skin and hair.

 Tea tree oil